tinayzhao/gm-code-challenge/README.md

 To test changes by running the game, run `python3 src/game.py`.

-To convert game.py into executable, run `pyinstaller -F src/game.py` and game executable should be under `dist` directory.
+To convert game.py into executable, run `pyinstaller -F src/game.py` from `gm-code-challenge` directory and game executable should be under `dist` directory.

 ## Instructions to Play Game
-Run `./game` in command line to start game.
+From `gm-code-challenge` directory, run `.dist/game` in command line to start game.

 ## Game Rules
 This is a two-player game.